TheDeathlyCow/tdc-data/CONTRIBUTING.md

 ## Commands

 New commands should generally do something that cannot be done in vanilla, can only be done with NBT data, or can only be done in some way in vanilla that is not particularly elegant.
 That last point is somewhat subjective, but covers things like NBT Crafting which requires a lot of overhead to implement and doesn't jive particularly well with how crafting normally works.
 Commands like [/freeze](https://github.com/TheDeathlyCow/tdc-data/wiki/Freeze-Command) and [/health](https://github.com/TheDeathlyCow/tdc-data/wiki/Health-Command) are good examples of commands that do something that can otherwise only really be done with NBT data.

+All new commands should be added as sub-commands of `/tdcdata`.
+For example, `/tdcdata health` or `/tdcdata freeze`.
+This is for compatibility and to clearly signpost that the command is from this mod and not vanilla.

 ## Advancement Criteria and Predicates